Shroud — TEE LLM Proxy

 Unicode normalization

-Detects homoglyph substitutions and zero-width characters used to bypass filters.
-Normalizes text to a canonical form before inspection.
+Detects homoglyph substitutions (Cyrillic ‘a’ vs Latin ‘a’) and normalizes text to a canonical form (NFC/NFKC) before inspection.

 Command injection detection